Mel Chin and Sehba Sarwar: How would you like me now?

 RSVPs Required, Free

-Join us for the Armory's new literary reading series on racial justice, presented in conjunction with the upcoming exhibition Alison Saar: Of Aether and Earthe.
-This inaugural reading features multidisciplinary artists Mel Chin and Sehba Sarwar who will read new work that tackles racism embedded in language and violence.
-The reading and community conversation will be moderated by the Armory's Executive Director Leslie Ito.
-Click below to RSVP and receive your unique Zoom link.
+Thank you to all who joined us for the Armory's new literary reading series on racial justice, presented in conjunction with the ongoing exhibition Alison Saar: Of Aether and Earthe.
+This inaugural reading features multidisciplinary artists Mel Chin and Sehba Sarwar reading new work that tackles racism embedded in language and violence.
+This reading and community conversation was moderated by the Armory's Executive Director Leslie Ito.

 About the Artists